Steve James (actor): Career

-In 1985 he had a co-starring role alongside Michael Dudikoff in the martial arts action film American Ninja.
-He reprised his role in its sequels American Ninja 2: The Confrontation (1987) and American Ninja 3: Blood Hunt (1989).
-During this period, he was often cast as a supporting character or secondary lead in several action films.
+In 1985, he had a co-starring role alongside Michael Dudikoff in Sam Firstenberg's martial arts action film American Ninja.
+He reprised his role in its sequels American Ninja 2: The Confrontation (1987), and American Ninja 3: Blood Hunt (1989).
+He reunited with Firstenberg and Dudikoff for the 1986 action film Avenging Force.

 He co-starred with Chuck Norris in The Delta Force (1986) and Hero and the Terror (1988).
-He also played supporting roles in films of other genres such as the science-fiction comedy The Brother From Another Planet (1984), the drama Mask (1985) and the sports comedy Johnny Be Good (1988).
+He also played supporting roles in the drama Mask (1985) and the sports comedy Johnny Be Good (1988).

-He played Kung Fu Joe in the 1988 spoof comedy film I'm Gonna Git You Sucka and reprised his role in the spin-off television film Hammer, Slammer & Slade (1990).
-He played rare leading roles in the action films Riverbend (1989) and Street Hunter (1990).
-In 1993, he appeared in the comedy Weekend at Bernie's II which was the last film to be released during his lifetime.
+He played Kung Fu Joe in the 1988 spoof comedy film I'm Gonna Git You Sucka and reprised his role in the television pilot Hammer, Slammer & Slade (1990).

+In 1989, he played the lead in Sam Firsteberg's action film Riverbend.
+In it James plays a black army officer who escapes prison and ends up in small town filled with racists.
+The film had very limited theatrical release and didn't have any significant home video promotion.

+In 1990, he took the lead role in Street Hunter directed by John A. Gallagher.
+With Gallagher, they wrote the screenplay, and hoped it would launch an action series.
+James said "I was getting a little tired of being a professional Tonto", and expressed enthusiasm to take on the lead on his own.

+In 1993, he appeared in the comedy Weekend at Bernie's II.
+It was the last film to be released during his lifetime.

 Shortly before his death from cancer in December 1993, he had completed filming the 1994 feature film Bloodfist V: Human Target with Don "The Dragon" Wilson and the pilot for the TV series M.A.N.T.I.S..
 The pilot first aired on Fox just a few weeks after his death.
 He was going to audition to play Jax in the Mortal Kombat film; however, his death caused the studio to have Gregory McKinney replace him.

+Personal

+While filming The Delta Force in Israel in 1986, Jones met Israeli model Nava Halimi; she would later make a brief appearance as the girlfriend of James' character, Curtis Jackson, in American Ninja 2: The Confrontation.
+James and Halimi married shortly after completing the movie; they had one daughter, Debbie, before divorcing.

+On December 26, 1992, James married Hawaiian actress Christine Pan at the Kahala Hilton.